Our School

 Our School History and Tradition

-St. Benedict Catholic School opened on September 6, 1957 with a staff of nine teachers and an enrollment of 333 students from Kindergarten to Grade 8.
-Enrollment increased every year and in November 1963, construction of a new building was completed with 25 classrooms and a school enrollment of 913 students.
+St. Benedict Catholic School opened on September 6, 1957, with nine teachers and 333 students from Kindergarten to Grade 8.
+As the community grew, enrollment increased steadily, leading to the construction of a new 25-classroom building completed in 1963, serving 913 students.

-St. Benedict Catholic School is named after St. Benedict of Nursia, whose feast day is on July 11.
-St. Benedict is the Patriarch of western monasticism and a model teacher in the school of divine servitude.
-St. Benedict's message is a call to inner knowledge which leads to a deeper relationship with God.
+St. Benedict Catholic School is named after St. Benedict of Nursia, whose feast day is celebrated on July 11.
+As the Patriarch of Western monasticism, St. Benedict is remembered as a model of faith, wisdom, and service.
+His teachings encourage a deeper relationship with God through prayer, reflection, and daily action.